xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 ---
 # Installation
 #### :point_right: OPTION
 > These instructions will use the Generic service connection and Invoke REST API task/gate.
-You can follow these [instructions](AzureDevOps/src/xm-extension/README.md) to build and install an example Azure DevOps extension that will work with this example.
+You can use this [document](AzureDevOps/src/xm-extension/README.md) to build and install an example Azure DevOps extension that will work with this example.

 ## xMatters - Setup Inbound Trigger
 #### :blue_book: NOTE